 With this growth in trade, an increased number of people became involved in commerce, or business.
 As a result, a class of people, called the middle class, grew in importance.
 Merchants and craftsmen were part of the middle class.
-Towns grew as the middle class created successful businesses, and therefore jobs.
-Some merchants became rich and influential members of town communities.

 Merchants and artisans sold goods in town markets.